-Rye is dynamic, homoiconic language inspired by Rebol, Factor, Shell and Go.
+Rye is a dynamic, homoiconic language inspired by Rebol, Factor, Shell, and Go.

-But all this was already described in multiple places.
-Here we try to teach quickly by showing compact, practical code with minimal commentary.
-So let’s dive in …
+But all this has already been described in multiple places.
+Here, we try to teach quickly by showing compact, practical code with minimal commentary.
+So let’s dive in…

 ; _inspired by Learn X in Y minutes_